NicholasStern/E/Anthony/README.md

 **glove_objs.pkl** - Pickle file with [a, b] where
 - `a` is a dictionary w/ keys=words and values=row index in b
 - `b` is a matrix where each row corresponds to a GloVe vector for a word in the entire GloVe vocabulary (roughly 1.9 million)
+- **This file is included in our .gitignore.**

 **full_clean_processed_data.pkl** - Pickle file with (embedding, idx2word, word2idx, captions) where
 - `embedding` is a matrix where each row corresponds to the GloVe embedding for a word, with the words indexed by the `word2idx` dictionary
 - `idx2word` and `word2idx` are mapping dictionaries
 - `captions` is a .csv with padded and tokenized captions and image labels as well as file paths for base images
-- **There are smaller, preliminary versions of this file that are in our .gitignore.**
+- **This file is included in our .gitignore, as are smaller, preliminary versions of this file.**

 **memes** - Folder with all of scraped base images from Meme Generator.